 This is what I heard from a lot of people… But I had already learned a lesson from numerous previous experiences: Just jump in the direction of your heart and things have a way of working out.
 (I’ll write about all of these experiences in a separate post)

 I can’t explain it, but every time I have made a blind jump and kept a positive attitude, magic happens.
 I am always taken care of.
 So, I packed my 6-cylinder, 1992 Chevy S-10 truck, which was sputtering bad, had only 60% of it’s power and needed to be put in the shop.
 I had very little money and two choices: 1) Put my truck in the shop and not go to Austin or 2) Go and leave it up to destiny.
 I took my chances and used some strategic drafting (riding so close behind another vehicle that the wind pulls your vehicle) behind semi-truck’s to barely make it to Austin.
 My truck broke down two weeks later and I tore my right knee ACL for the 2nd time, the next week.
-Despite these set backs, I hustled hard to land a job and less than a month after arriving in Austin, Greg Brown, VP of Sales of Together Mobile made me an offer I couldn't refuse…
+Despite these set backs, I hustled hard to land a job and less than a month after arriving in Austin: Greg Brown, VP of Sales at Together Mobile made me an offer I couldn't refuse…

 (My small truck compared to Greg's.
 This was an ongoing joke haha)